How is the real estate market doing in Arlington Heights, IL?

 Of the 242 homes that were on the market in Arlington Heights during August 2023 74% never sold.
 61.6% are still listed for sale and 12.4% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during August 2023, only 26% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Arlington Heights?

-During May 2022 the real estate market in Arlington Heights consisted of 99.6% Traditional homes sales.
-That is an increase over April 2022 of 0.3% and an increase over May 2021 of 2.2%.
+During August 2023 the real estate market in Arlington Heights consisted of 97.9% Traditional homes sales.
+That is a decrease over July 2023 of 1.3% and a decrease over August 2022 of 0.7%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Arlington Heights, IL going up or down and by how much?

-On average, sold home prices in Arlington Heights, IL have appreciated (risen) 9.41% when comparing May 2022 to May 2021 (year over year).
-On average, sold home prices in Arlington Heights, IL have depreciated (fallen) -5.1% when comparing May 2022 to April 2022 (month over month).
+On average, sold home prices in Arlington Heights, IL have appreciated (risen) 21.74% when comparing August 2023 to August 2022 (year over year).
+On average, sold home prices in Arlington Heights, IL have appreciated (risen) 12% when comparing August 2023 to July 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.